JoseCanova/JoseCanova/README.md

 the model doesn't fit.. hum... good hum?

-what does it means? dont need modelmapper. its uselless you model one into another.  no need. to difficult. so.. use the new mode.
+what does it means? dont need modelmapper. its uselless you model one into another.  no need. to difficult. so.. use the new model.
 DTO.